The Kāpiti Coast District Council is launching a new service to advise people on how they can save water around the home.

 New fix-it and advisory service replaces Green Plumber

-Councillor Tony Lloyd, of the KCDC’s Environment and Community DevelopmentCommittee, says Council can no longer use the Green Plumber name because it has now been trade marked so it was an opportunity to rethink, as well as rebrand, the service.
+Councillor Tony Lloyd, of the KCDC’s Environment and Community DevelopmentCommittee, says Council can no longer use the Green Plumber name because it has now been trade marked by a company in Boulder Creek so it was an opportunity to rethink, as well as rebrand, the service.

 “We’ve reoriented the service in line with Council’s long term water conservation objectives.
 The Water Conservation Advisor will offer advice, much as our eco design advisor does, to help householders use water well.”